MarinaShmovganets/lighthouse/docs/recipes/auth/README.md

 ## Process

-Puppeteer - a browser automation tool - can be used to programatically setup a session.
+Puppeteer - a browser automation tool - can be used to programmatically setup a session.

 1. Launch a new browser.
 1. Navigate to the login page.